The rating services of CRIF Ratings include:

 The CEREP database provides information on the credit ratings issued by European Union registered or certified Rating Agencies and gives investors the possibility of assessing the performance and reliability of different types of rating, asset class and country on a single platform and in a defined time period.

-Concentration of turnover from rated entities
+Concentration of revenues from rated entities and rating clients

 CRIF Ratings publishes the annual Transparency report on the basis of what is set out in art.
 12 of EC regulation no. 1060/2009 of September 16, 2009 on credit rating agencies and subsequent amendments.
 The Transparency Report divided per year is available via link in the “Documents” section.